Plaza West

 Description

-- 50 two and three bedroom units will provide affordable housing for grandparents raising grandchildren and will serve families making 30% – 60% of area median income.
+1. 50 two and three bedroom units for grandparents raising grandchildren, serving families making 30% – 60% of area median income.

-- 173 units will provide affordable housing for individuals and families making less than 60% of area median income, with eleven units set aside as permanent supportive housing for Department of Behavioral Health consumers.
+2. 173 units for individuals and families making less than 60% of area median income, with eleven units set aside as permanent supportive housing for Department of Behavioral Health consumers.

-This development project is financed with tax exempt bonds issued by DC Housing Finance Agency and 4% low income housing tax credits.
-Citibank purchased the tax exempt bonds and is providing construction and permanent financing.
-Capital One was the end investor on the tax credits that were syndicated through Enterprise.
+Plaza West was financed with tax exempt bonds issued by DC Housing Finance Agency and 4% low income housing tax credits.
+Citibank purchased the tax exempt bonds and provided construction and permanent financing.
+Capital One was the investor on the tax credits that were syndicated through Enterprise.
 The DC Department of Housing and Community Development and the DC Department of Behavioral Health provided gap financing for the project.

 NOW LEASING: Click here for details on living at Plaza West.